ElectricityAuthority/tracing/README.md

 As discussed, this is achieved at both trading period level and at GXP/GIP level.
 It is a simple matter to then group and sum this GXP/GIP level data to a participant level.

 Once ./trace.py is run, the output files should appear in the data/output directory.
-The output files are saved as the mean over all trading periods during each day.
-Daily output files are saved of the following form:
+The output files are saved as the mean over all trading periods during each month.
+Monthly output files are saved of the following form:
 ```
-- td_YYYYMMDD.csv "downstream" results that allocate circuits and transformers to off-take/demand GXPs.
+- td_YYYYMM.csv "downstream" results that allocate circuits and transformers to off-take/demand GXPs.
-- tu_YYYYMMDD.csv "upstream" results that allocate circuits and transformers to generation GIPs.
+- tu_YYYYMM.csv "upstream" results that allocate circuits and transformers to generation GIPs.
-- sd_YYYYMMDD.csv "downstream" results allocating substations to off-take/demand GXPs.
+- sd_YYYYMM.csv "downstream" results allocating substations to off-take/demand GXPs.
-- su_YYYYMMDD.csv "upstream" results allocating substations to generation GIPs.
+- su_YYYYMM.csv "upstream" results allocating substations to generation GIPs.
 ```

 ## Installation instructions